Business Payroll Loans

 • Overlooking hidden fees.
 Some loan options, especially from alternative lenders, may include origination fees, prepayment penalties, or higher interest rates than expected.

 • Not considering repayment flexibility.
-Some business payroll loans have strict repayment terms, which may be difficult for startup owners with fluctuating future sales.
+Some business payroll loans have strict repayment terms, which may be difficult for startup owners with fluctuating future sales or variable payroll expenses and employee benefits.

 Build Relationships for Future Financing